Jordan Brangers: Professional career

 On March 27, 2018, Brangers declared for the 2018 NBA draft without hiring an agent.
 On April 10, he signed with an agent, preventing him from returning to college.
 In July 2018, Brangers drew attention for his high-scoring performances in the Miami Pro League, where he faced several National Basketball Association (NBA) players.
 In his first three games, he scored 43, 48, and 40 points respectively.

 On July 27, 2018, Brangers signed his first professional contract with Eisbären Bremerhaven of the Basketball Bundesliga (BBL), the top league in Germany.
 In 10 games played for Bremerhaven, he averaged 12.7 points, 1.9 rebounds and 1.7 assists in 26 minutes per game.

 On September 24, 2019, Brangers signed a one-year deal with Hapoel Ramat Gan Givatayim of the Israel National League.
 One month later, he parted ways with the Urduns before appearing in a game of them.
 In the 2020 CIBACOPA season, he appeared in two games for the Rayos de Hermosillo, averaging 26 points, 5 Rebounds and 3 assists a game, before the season ended due to the COVID-19 pandemic.
 In July 2020, he was signed by the Danish club Randers Cimbria, but finally did not appear in any game for the team.

 Brangers returned to Rayos de Hermosillo for the 2022 CIBACOPA season.
 He earned All-Star honors.

+Coaching career

+In 2025, Brangers was announced to become the next head coach for the Adair County High School (Kentucky) boy's basketball team.